PAGURI-ISMIR-2024/PAGURI/docs/index.md

 <figure>
   <img src="figures/PaGUIri_3.png" alt="my alt text"/>
-  <figcaption>3) paGUIri model personalization window</figcaption>
+  <figcaption>3) paGUIri model personalization window.</figcaption>
 </figure>

 <figure>
     <img src="figures/PaGUIri_4.png" alt='missing' />
-    <figcaption>4) Options: Models Available</figcaption>
+    <figcaption>4) Options: available models for generation. </figcaption>
 </figure>
 <figure>
     <img src="figures/PaGUIri_5.png" alt='missing' />
-    <figcaption>5) Options: fine-tuning time</figcaption>
+    <figcaption>5) Options: fine-tuning time.</figcaption>
 </figure>

-### Questionnaire Description
+## Questionnaire Description
 The answers to the questionnaires are of 5 types:
 - **Type A**: multiple choice options structured on a Likert scale from 1 to 5, where each score quantifies the level of approval in an increasing way, as shown in table 8 (appendix A.1).
 - **Type B**: multiple choice options representing different time frames.
-This kind of answer is provided to a question regarding the amount of time a user spends or dedicates to a specific action, as shown in table 9 (appendix A.1).
+This kind of answer is provided to a question regarding the amount of time a user spends or dedicates to a specific action, as shown in table 9 (Appendix A.1).
 - **Type C**: multiple choice consisting of numbers ranging from "0" to "4 or more".
-The kind of answer is linked to a quantitative question.
+This kind of answer is linked to a quantitative question.
-- **Type D**: a mixture of multiple choices and open answer.
-Typically there are one or two closed choices ("No..." or "Yes, but...") and one open answer (identified with □: .......... ).
-More details regarding this type of answers can be found in table 11 (appendix A.1).
+- **Type D**: a mixture of multiple-choice and open answers.
+Typically, there are one or two closed choices ("No..." or "Yes, but ...") and one open answer (identified with □: .......... ).
+More details regarding this type of answer can be found in Table 11 (Appendix A.1).
 - **Type O**: open answers in which the user can respond openly through text (□ : .......... )

-### Demographics Data
+## Demographic Data Questionnaire and Answers

 ### Musical knowledge and experience with AI tools